Can dogs eat Christmas dinner?

 Within 12 hours of ingestion macadamia nuts can cause dogs to experience weakness — especially in the hind limbs — depression, tremors, vomiting and hyperthermia, which is increased body temperature.
 These symptoms tend to last for approximately 12 to 48 hours.
 As with all the other food groups mentioned if you suspect your dog has consumed macadamia nuts contact your vet or, out of hours, find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

 We tend to use much more alcohol in our cooking at this time of year and so even normal titbits can be potentially problematic over the Christmas period.
-As it is for people, alcohol is also intoxicating for dogs and can cause similar unpleasant side effects.
+As it is for people, alcohol is intoxicating for dogs and can cause similar unpleasant side effects.
+Bruno had a lucky escape after lapping up homebrew beer.
+Read his story here.